mckacz/sensors/firmware/README.md

 1. prepare ATmega328p chip fused to run at 8Mhz internal oscillator
 2. install required libraries through Arduino IDE's library manager
 3. compile and upload sketch to ATmega328p using your favourite chip programmer
-4. put programmed ATmega328p into socket on the board.
+4. put programmed ATmega328p into socket on the board

 Configuring the module